-You must be employed and working full-time (at least 30 hours a week, year round) with your B.C. employer in an eligible occupation for at least nine consecutive months immediately prior to registering to the BC PNP.
+You must be employed and working full-time (at least an average of 30 hours a week, year round) with the B.C. employer supporting your BC PNP application in any ELSS-eligible occupation for at least nine consecutive months immediately prior to registering to the BC PNP.

-The BC PNP may allow for promotions within the ELSS category from an ELSS-eligible occupation to a NOC Skill Level B occupation with the same employer if you already qualify for and have registered with the BC PNP under the ELSS category.
+Further, the BC PNP may allow for promotions within the ELSS category from an ELSS-eligible occupation to a NOC Skill Level B occupation with the same employer if you already qualify for and have registered with the BC PNP under the ELSS category.
 However, we require that you meet all ELSS requirements before the promotion.
 For example, the BC PNP will not approve your ELSS application if you have only worked for 3 months in the ELSS eligible position prior to being promoted to a NOC B occupation.
 You must also meet all qualifications for the new position as defined in the National Occupational Classification.